 Mission and history

-Geisinger Commonwealth School of Medicine educates aspiring physicians and scientists to serve society using a community-based, patient-centered, interprofessional and evidence-based model of education that is committed to inclusion, promotes discovery and utilizes innovative techniques.
+Geisinger Commonwealth School of Medicine educates aspiring physicians and scientists to serve society using a community-based, patient-centered, interprofessional and evidence-based model of education that is committed to inclusion, promotes discovery and employs innovative techniques.

 The Commonwealth Medical College (TCMC) was incorporated in 2008 and welcomed its first class of Doctor of Medicine (MD) degree students and Master of Biomedical Sciences (MBS) degree students in August 2009.

-Geisinger Commonwealth has regional campuses in Atlantic City, Danville, Doylestown, Sayre, Scranton and Wilkes-Barre.
-The school's regional campuses are integral to the college’s community-based education.
-Community engagement is part of the fiber of Geisinger Commonwealth.
-More than 1,500 volunteer clinical faculty members throughout the region provide students with early clinical experiences and training across the four years of medical education.
-Families throughout the region are generous in allowing students to follow them so they can appreciate the social context and the impact of illness on the lives of patients.
+In addition, families throughout the region are generous in allowing students to follow them so they can appreciate the social context and the impact of illness on the lives of patients.
 Students are required to pursue research projects in quality improvement and community health.

-We are grateful to Gerald P. Tracy, MD, for authoring an in-depth history of Geisinger Commonwealth’s first 10 years – from discussions about creating a medical college to graduating the second class of medical doctors: Read The Commonwealth Medical College: A History of the First Ten Years (2004-2014).
+We are grateful to Gerald P. Tracy, MD, for authoring an in-depth history of Geisinger Commonwealth’s first 10 years — from discussions about creating a medical college to graduating the second class of medical doctors: The Commonwealth Medical College: A History of the First Ten Years (2004–2014).